TiaM444/GRC-Portfolio-Audits/First-Citizens-Bank-Automation/README.md

+System Security Categorization: Integrated Automation Platform
+Organization: First Citizens Bank

+Date: February 2026

+System Overview
-System Overview: First Citizens Bank is implementing an automation platform to enable analysts to review notifications for baseline configuration deviations.
+First Citizens Bank is implementing an automation platform to enable analysts to review notifications for baseline configuration deviations.
 This system manages detection rules and environmental changes, and provides alerts for system failures and third-party data exposures.

+Categorization Logic (FIPS 199)
-Categorization Logic: The overall system is categorized as HIGH RISK because it processes sensitive admin accounts and vulnerability data.
-While Integrity is Moderate and Availability is Low, the high-water mark is set by the potential impact on Confidentiality and Privacy Protection.
+The overall system is categorized as HIGH RISK because it processes sensitive admin accounts and vulnerability data.
+While Integrity is Moderate and Availability is Low, the "high-water mark" is set by the potential impact on Confidentiality and Privacy Protection.